cisocrgroup/Resources/manuals/profiler-manual.md

     Centrum für Informations- und Sprachverarbeitung (CIS)\
     Ludwig-Maximilians-Universität München
 % 2015-08-25\
+    last updated: 2016-02-29\
     \vspace{1cm}{%
 \includegraphics[width=0.2\textwidth]{img/by-nc-sa.eu.png}}\
 <http://creativecommons.org/licenses/by-nc-sa/4.0/>

 \newpage

 # Introduction
-This manual covers both the language profiler and the profiler web service.
-It explains how to obtain and compile all tools necessary to create different   language profiles and covers the deployment of the profiler web service.
+This manual covers both the language aware OCR document error profiler and the profiler web service.
+It explains how to obtain and compile all tools necessary to create OCR error profiles for documents in various languages and covers the deployment of the profiler web service.

-The profiler is a tool that is able to calculate historical spelling variants of (historical) documents.
+The profiler is a tool that is also able to calculate historical spelling variants used in (historical) documents and to distinguish them for real OCR errors.
 It needs to be trained on various external language resources in order to do its work.
-The profiler web service is a web service that uses the profiler in the background to generate language profiles for different languages.
-It relies on number of pre-compiled language profiles -- the so called language backend of the profiler web service.
+The profiler web service is a web service that uses the profiler in the background to generate language aware error profiles for different languages.
+It relies on number of pre-compiled language resources -- the so called language backend of the profiler web service.

 This manual assumes that you have a running Linux/Unix system and that